104541862/COS30002-Labs/Spike 5/README.md

 - Comments and code refactored by **Enrique Ketterer** <ekettererortiz@swin.edu.au> - S1 2026.

 Additions by Edward Herrod:
-Hit SPACE to add the second evader agent.
-Hit 9 to have that agent follow its own path.
-Hit R to randomise all of the paths.
+Hit C to randomise the obstacle positions (don't worry, this doesn't hurt our agents)